05Pikachu24/DTFPNet/README.md

 Thank you for visiting this code repository.

 Due to the fact that this work has not been published in an archive and there is a relatively long review cycle, the critical sections of the code have been treated confidentially.
-Upon acceptance of the paper, the full code will be provided, and the training weights will be made publicly available.
+Once the paper is accepted, the full code will be provided, and the training weights will be made publicly available.
 If reviewers require further information, they may contact the authors.